Enjoy Travel to Japan!

 • From Akita Station to Tamagawa Onsen

-• Access from Morioka Station
+• From Morioka Station

-• Lake Tazawa
+• Tazawa Lake

 • Hachimantai

-Basic Information about Tamagawa Onsen
+Basic Information for Tamagawa Onsen

 • Access: About 1 hour by bus from Tazawako Station

-Useful Information for Travelers
+Practical Tips for Travelers

 • Wi-Fi

-• Clothing and Belongings
+• Clothing and What to Bring

 • Bathing Precautions